Life Insurance For Dads Policy Guide

 Stay at home Dads

-If you are a stay-at-home Dad, it often means that your partner is the breadwinner and can earn a larger salary.
-As a stay-at-home Dad, you are probably tasked with cooking, cleaning, homework assistance, picking up children from school, and food shopping.
+If you are a stay-at-home Dad, it often means your partner is the breadwinner and earns a higher salary.

 If something were to happen to you or your partner, how would you be able to maintain your household expenses, including childcare?
-Life insurance offers financial protection that provides a lump sum payout to enable the family to keep paying the bills and maintain their lifestyle.

 New Dads

 If you have recently become a father, it may be worth considering taking out a policy sooner rather than later.
-The earlier you take out a policy, the lower the premiums will likely be if you have no underlying health conditions.

-Why leave it and risk any adverse effects on your young family should you unexpectedly pass away when your child is very young?
+Why leave it and risk any adverse effects on your young family, should you unexpectedly pass away when your child is very young?

 Older Dads

 As people live longer or choose to focus on their careers before starting a family, some Dads are starting families in their forties or even fifties.
-The older you are when putting a life insurance policy in place, the higher your monthly premium will be.

 An underwriter will look at the risk associated with being an older policyholder and its impact on the likelihood that you could die, particularly if you have underlying health conditions.

 This is an option if you want to provide your dependents with a small nest egg and the funds to pay for your funeral costs.
-We look at the over 50s later in this guide.
+We look at the over-50s later in this guide.

 Working Dads

-Working Dads who do not receive employer-based policy protection can consider either term or whole of life cover.
+Working Dads who do not receive employer-based policy protection can consider either term or whole-of-life cover.

 Self-Employed Dads